 A look at the interconnected role of the formulation, formulation excipients, and nasal spray device

 Nasal sprays are drug/device combination products, as defined in FDA 21 CFR 3.2(e): “A product comprised of two or more regulated components, i.e., drug/device, biologic/device, drug/biologic, or drug/device/biologic, that are physically, chemically, or otherwise combined or mixed and produced as a single entity”.
 Furthermore, the FDA identifies and describes nine different types of combination product – nasal sprays fall under type 2: “Prefilled Drug Delivery Device/ System”, where “drug is filled into or otherwise combined with the device AND the sole purpose of the device is to deliver drug”.
-For ease of reading, the drug formulation and delivery device development activities are treated separately in this article.
+For ease of reading, the drug formulation development and nasal delivery device development activities are treated separately in this article.
 In practice, the interplay between the formulation, device, and the patient will affect the emitted spray which will in turn affect the delivered dose and location of deposition.

-Effect of formulation attributes on spray characteristics
+Effect of nasal spray formulation attributes on spray characteristics

 The parameters that affect how readily the formulation atomizes will be the ones that have the greatest effect on the spray characteristics: